Feature Identification via the Empirical NTK: Discussion

+To summarize, we have provided evidence that eigenanalysis of the eNTK can surface learned features across three increasingly realistic settings where the features can be independently specified: a 1L MLP trained on modular arithmetic and a 1L Transformer trained on modular arithmetic, where top eNTK eigenspaces recover the Fourier feature subspaces known to be used by the learned algorithms, and Gemma-3-270M, where top eNTK eigendirections on a test set recover grammatical features better than a same-budget PCA baseline on model activations.
+Together, these results suggest that eNTK eigenanalysis may provide a useful new handle towards identifying features in trained models for mechanistic interpretability.

+The limitations of this work suggest avenues for future exploration.
+The language model experiment presented here, while suggestive, is nonetheless limited in several ways: it takes place on a smaller-than-realistic model (Gemma-3-270M), with a very small (1024-point) test set, drawn from an especially simple data distribution (TinyStories).
+It would be interesting to generalize our analysis to larger models and datasets.
+It would also be interesting to study the eigendirections of the eNTK across multiple parameter matrices and perhaps multiple layers at a time, instead of only the per-layer MLP$_{out}$ weight matrices considered in the language model experiment.
+One could also study the eNTK formed w.r.t. gradients for more than next token prediction.

+The results presented in this paper are empirical.
+It would be interesting to understand analytically why the eNTK recovers the observed feature directions, perhaps starting with the modular arithmetic example where the signals are especially clean.
+As a starting point for progress in this direction, Appendix \ref{kernels} gives closed-form expressions for the relevant kernels and explains why the first eigenvalue ``cliff" in the modular arithmetic experiment appears already at initialization.

+Another limitation is that the results presented in this paper are correlational, not causal.
+Although we find that eNTK eigendirections align with independently-specified features, we have not shown that an eNTK-inspired intervention would change the model behavior.
+Progress on this direction would be helpful for potential practical applications.

+Finally, we believe that the results on time evolution in the modular arithmetic experiments suggest a potential use of eNTK eigenanalysis beyond static feature discovery.
+There, we saw that the alignment of eNTK eigendirections with the relevant Fourier feature directions grows rapidly near the grokking transition.
+If analogous signals could be identified in less controlled settings, perhaps eNTK subspace alignment could provide a way to monitor when particular features are acquired during training, or to identify which training examples contribute to the feature formation.
+We believe that future work on this direction could be an interesting next step with an eye towards developing practical diagnostics for AI safety applications.

-I am grateful to Ari Brill, Lauren Greenspan, Andrew Mack, Logan Smith, Lucas Teixeira and Dmitry Vaintrob for discussions and comments on the manuscript.
-This work was supported by PIBBSS and the Long-Term Future Fund.
+\begin{ack} I am grateful to Ari Brill, Tom Ingebretsen Carlson, Lauren Greenspan, Andrew Mack, Nischal Mainali, Logan Smith, Lucas Teixeira and Dmitry Vaintrob for discussions and comments on the manuscript.
+I am especially grateful to Andrew Mack for several conversations about scaling to language models.
+This work was supported by PIBBSS and the Long-Term Future Fund. \end{ack}